 Spring is an amazing time to travel.
 The weather is getting warmer, days are getting longer and there is plenty of daylight for loads of sightseeing!
 Additionally, it’s also shoulder season (the straddling months between high season and low season) for most European destinations.
 This means cheaper accommodation and flights!
 The other huge advantage of travelling in spring is shorter queues.
 What’s not to love?

 Furthermore, Europe comes alive in springtime.
 As the cold subsides, the European nations head outdoors to celebrate.
 Here at Expat Explore, we love celebrating spring festivals in Europe.
 Take a look at some of the spring highlights the continent has to offer:

 The RHS Chelsea Flower Show takes place in London from May annually.
-This year, visit between 24 – 28 May and be dazzled by colourful flowers, innovative garden designs and amazing horticultural exhibits.
+This year, visit between 24 – 28 May and be dazzled by colourful flowers, innovative garden designs and amazing horticultural exhibits!
 Once you’re done, stick around to explore and enjoy the festive atmosphere around Chelsea.

 The Dutch celebrate some of their biggest and most important holidays in spring.
 Dress in orange and help the locals celebrate their king with street markets, live music and brightly decorated boats on King’s Day (known locally as Koningsdag) on 27 April!

 Fans of classical music and opera will be dazzled by the Prague Spring International Music Festival.
-Running from 12 May to 6 June 2018, this historic music festival features top soloists and orchestras from all over the world.
+Running from 12 May – 3 June 2022, this historic music festival features top soloists and orchestras from all over the world.

 Rome is the top European destination for Easter week, or Settimana Santa, which starts on Palm Sunday with a special mass said by the Pope in Saint Peter’s Square, Vatican City.
 On Good Friday there is a Papal Mass at the Vatican in Saint Peter’s Basilica; in the evening the ritual of the Stations of the Cross, or Via Crucis, is enacted near Rome’s Colosseum.
 Further religious celebrations unfold throughout the week.

-Springtime in Spain is a time of loud and colourful celebration.
+Springtime in Spain is a time of loud and colourful celebrations!
 From March, the Fallas of Valencia takes over the city’s streets with plenty of festive fanfare.
 Streets are filled with oversized, colourful statues, live performers and all manner of merriment as the city’s various ‘barrios’ (areas) are pitted against each other to put on the most spellbinding show.
 This year’s festival is taking place from 14 – 19 March 2022.

 Brussels has an incredible array of gorgeous parks, woods and green spaces that burst into bloom come spring.
 Don your daypack, put on some comfortable shoes and set off on foot.
-There are endless ponds, gently sloping hills and blooming flower beds to discover.
+There are endless ponds, gently sloping hills and blooming flower beds to discover in this city.

-Fun Fact!
-Keukenhof Park has over 7 million flower bulbs planted annually?
-Known as ‘the garden of Europe’, the world-famous Keukenhof attracts thousands of visitors from all over the world each year.
+Keukenhof Park has over 7 million flower bulbs planted annually!
+Known as ‘the garden of Europe’, the world-famous Keukenhof Gardens attract thousands of visitors from all over the world each year.
 Travellers come from far and wide to see it’s flowery spectacles.
 In 2022, visit between 24 March and 15 May.

 The annual Hamburg DOM is one of Germany’s most sought-after annual events.
-This year it takes place between 23 March ─ 22 April.
+This year it takes place in spring between 25 March ─ 24 April.
 It’s the biggest public festival in Northern Germany and takes place three times a year.
 This family-friendly affair has something for everyone – vintage carousels, high-tech roller coasters, special events, fireworks, food trucks for days.
-Everything you want for a rolicking good time, and more!
+Everything you want for a rollicking good time, and more!

 Excited yet?
 You should be!
 Springtime in Europe is nothing short of magical.
-Book your trip to coincide with this gorgeous shoulder season & enjoy the continent at its most vital.
+Plan your trip to coincide with the gorgeous spring shoulder season and enjoy the continent at its most vital.

 We’ll deliver top travel tips, insider info and travel inspiration right to your inbox.